 The model includes mortise and tenon jointed steps that will be able to provide a considerable amount of additional strength to the entire structure.
-The process of operating the tool is highly unlikely to present any sort of challenge thanks to the spring loaded hatch door.
-The loft hatch, along with rubber seals, does an exceptional job in regards to minimising the heat loss.
+The spring-loaded hatch door makes it practical.
+The loft hatch, along with rubber seals, does an exceptional job minimising the heat loss.

 The plastic feet may leave some prints on certain types of floors.